devicenull/supermicro_ipmi_firmware/README.md

     SDK/Web_Server/OS/Linux/ # Contains the CGI files for the web interface (no source code) SDK/Web_Server/OS/Linux/Web_Style/SUPERMICRO/page/ # Contains the HTML templates for the web server

+## Makefile

+The default Makefile they included is pretty terrible (as are most Makefiles)